MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-debug-channel-ngrok.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# Debug a channel using ngrok
+# Debug a bot from any channel using ngrok

+Questions:
+1. Do we have articles about how to configure a local bot to a channel?
+Current [doc](https://docs.microsoft.com/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0) is about how to connect bots hosted in Azure with channels.
+2.

 When your bot is in development, you can [debug and your bot locally using an IDE](https://docs.microsoft.com/azure/bot-service/bot-service-debug-bot?view=azure-bot-service-4.0) such as Visual Studio or Visual Studio Code.
 You can also [debug a bot using the Bot Framework Emulator](https://docs.microsoft.com/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0) by chatting with your bot locally and inspect the messages your bot sends and receives.
 You can even make slight updates of your bot's code and enable the feature to [debug a bot with inspection middleware](https://docs.microsoft.com/azure/bot-service/bot-service-debug-inspection-middleware?view=azure-bot-service-4.0).

 When your bot is already in production, the Bot Framework Emulator uses an instance of the [Web Chat control](https://github.com/Microsoft/BotFramework-WebChat), which is only used in DirectLine, or embedded into web sites using a standard or custom configuration.
 Popular third party channels such as Slack, Facebook Messenger, Kik, etc. all implement their own chat channel user interfaces.
 In this article, we’ll discuss how you can locally debug your bot from any channel your production bot is configured for, using [ngrok](https://ngrok.com/docs).